-Now that you know a bit about secateurs and what they are used for let’s talk about the right way to use them.
-You may make some changes to these steps depending on what project you are working on, but these are the general steps that you should follow when pruning with secateurs.
+Now that you know a bit about secateurs and what they are used for, let’s talk about the right way to use them.
+You may change these steps depending on what project you are working on, but these are the general steps that you should follow when pruning with secateurs.

 Find the right cut location

 Line the blade up with where you want to cut.
 The module will cut on the thick side, so remember this when lining up the spot.
 It’s OK to be slightly away from the main stem as it is less likely to cause damage when used that way.

 Does your plant grow with alternate branches or with branches directly opposite from one another?
 If alternating, cut at an angle away from the node, keeping water from piling up and causing rot.
 If different branches grow, cut a straight line right above the node.

 When cutting, open the pruners as wide as possible and cut the entire branch at once.
 If you do smaller cuts, it will be harder on you and the plant and dull the blade on your pruners too quickly.
 Cut in one fluid motion to avoid this problem.

 What are secateurs used for?
 Practically everything in the garden, so why not try to use them now?
 It’s not hard to handle these types of pruners, so you can invest in giving them a try without worrying about this garden tool going to waste.